 - Let Your Style be Known: I started putting myself out there with articles (blogging) to show people what I am about, what my teaching philosophy is and to give readers an opportunity to figure out if they resonate with the way I do kids yoga.

 - Be Real, Credible, Remove the Mystery: Don’t promise the moon.
 Let your advertising be true to who you are and describe what is unique about what you are offering.
 It may be obvious to you what happens in a kids yoga class, but to a new person, it is a mystery.
 Let your advertising demystify your offering.
 Let your customers know if your kids class is challenging, strict, and focused on helping children develop their attention and flexibility.
 Or maybe your kids class is playful and relaxing which helps children relieve stress and learn to manage anxiety.
 Whatever your style, develop your advertising to reflect your class, not to sound what you think it should say.
 You’ll attract customers who want what you offer.

 Advertising that has a point of view doesn’t feel gross; it actually helps people make an informed decision.

 If you’ve completed your yoga teacher training and are at the place where you’re ready to teach new classes but don’t know where to start, you aren’t the only one.

 It is possible to create a new career, full or part-time, without destroying all the things you love about yoga and about yourself.
-You might have begun to take yoga teacher training because you were a yoga fanatic and there is absolutely no reason it can’t stay that way as it it becomes your job and your business.
+You might have begun your yoga teacher training journey because you were a yoga fanatic and there is absolutely no reason it can’t stay that way as it it becomes your job and your business.
 I say this with confidence because I’ve been living that passion for over twenty years now.